mvdan/sh/README.md

 A subset of the Go packages are available as an npm package called [mvdan-sh].
 See the [_js](_js) directory for more information.

+### Docker

+To build a Docker image, checkout a specific version of the repository and run:

+	docker build -t my:tag -f cmd/shfmt/Dockerfile .

 ### Related projects

 * Alternative docker images - by [jamesmstone][dockerized-jamesmstone], [PeterDaveHello][dockerized-peterdavehello]